 “Given the innovative nature of this proposed project, the project design team recognizes the value of also developing an external impact evaluation to test the fundamental hypotheses and theory of change embedded in the project design, and to determine whether changes in outcome measures are directly attributable to the project.
 This aligns with the USAID Evaluation Policy, which requires new and innovative or pilot projects to be subject to impact evaluation and thus the counterfactual analysis needed to determine causality.
 We also recognize the particular importance of being able to show attributable results in USAID governance programming, and see evaluation of this project as an opportunity to try to prove intervention efficacy.
 Lastly, an impact evaluation of aspects of the PRG principal activity in its Phase 1 would allow for findings to be applied to improved project design and implementation in the anticipated Phase 2 scale-up.
 In this way, the impact evaluation will also play an important formative assessment role for the project.”

-This evaluation will be funded by HESN and designed in collaboration with the USAID DRG Learning team.
+This evaluation will be funded by HESN and designed in collaboration with the USAID DRG Learning team and the USAID Niger Office.
 As the PD Monitoring and Evaluation Plan further states (p28):

 “Should the DRG Center approve this proposal, the impact evaluation will be managed directly by the DRG Learning team in Washington and they may have co-funding available up to $250,000.
 Following their standard practice, this means that the Learning team would manage the contract for this work, hiring an independent principal investigator from the academic community to lead the design and implementation of the evaluation.
 The evaluation questions and precise methodology would be developed in collaboration with the project AOR/COR and the USAID/Senegal Regional Program Office/M&E Specialist in order to adhere as well as possible to the project theory of change and implementation design.”